Master hexagonal architecture in Rust

 This code loads the application config from the environment, configures some tracing middleware, creates an Sqlite connection pool, and injects it into an axum HTTP router.
 We have one route: POST /authors

 , for creating blog post authors.
-Finally, it binds a Tokio TcpListener
+Finally, it binds Tokio TcpListener

 to the application port and fires up the server.